JustinPatenaude/balticathletics/brands/ppe.md

   ***

-  **BPW ONLINE LINKS:**
+  **BPW MASK ONLINE LINKS:**

-  2 ply - Microbial resistant and moisture-wicking material and a 100% cotton liner, personalization for no additional charge
+  2 ply - Microbial resistant and moisture-wicking material and a 100% cotton liner, personalization for no additional charge, 5 weeks production time

   [Face Mask - Adjustable - Over the Ear Design](http://www.balticathletics.sublimateduniforms.online/index.php?route=product/product&product_id=1040) - Adjustable rubber gaskets on each elastic makes these masks a true "one size fits all" from a head sizing perspective and ensures a custom and comfortable fit for all wearers.